5genesis/ELCM/README.md

 ### Run.TapExecute
 Executes a TAP TestPlan, with the possibility of configuring external parameters.
 Configuration values:
 - `TestPlan`: Path (absolute) of the testplan file.
-- `GatherResults`: Indicates whether or not to compress the generated CSV files to a Zip file (see below)
+- `GatherResults`: Indicates whether to compress the generated CSV files to a Zip file (see below)
 - `External`: Dictionary of external parameters

 ###### Gathering generated results